Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 ***********************************
-Calling and filtering Variants
+Calling and filtering variants
 ***********************************

-In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants.
-Also, the choice of these tools differs between the type of analysis, e.g.: `Target Genome Analysis (TGA)` or analysis of `Whole Genome Sequencing (WGS)`.
+In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants summarized in the table below.
+The choice of these tools differs between the type of analysis, e.g.: `Target Genome Analysis (TGA)` or analysis of `Whole Genome Sequencing (WGS)`.

+.. list-table:: SNV and small-Indel callers
+   :widths: 23 27 25 25 25
+   :header-rows: 1

+   * - Variant caller
+     - Sequencing type
+     - Analysis type
+     - Somatic/Germline
+     - Variant type
+   * - DNAScope
+     - WGS
+     - tumor-normal, tumor-only
+     - germline
+     - SNVs, InDels
+   * - TNhaplotyper
+     - TGA, WES, WGS :superscript:`1`
+     - tumor-normal, tumor-only
+     - somatic
+     - SNVs, InDels
+   * - TNScope :superscript:`2`
+     - WGS
+     - tumor-normal, tumor-only
+     - somatic
+     - SNVs, InDels
+   * - TNScope_umi
+     - TGA, WGS
+     - tumor-normal, tumor-only
+     - somatic, germline
+     - SNVs, InDels
+   * - VarDict
+     - TGA, WGS
+     - tumor-normal, tumor-only
+     - somatic
+     - SNVs, InDels

+:superscript:`1` TNhaplotyper is only executed for tumor-only if a WGS case is being analysed

+:superscript:`2` TNScope output is being merged with TNhaplotyper calls for TO-WGS analysis

 Various filters (Pre-call and Post-call filtering) are applied at different levels to report high-confidence variant calls.

 **Pre-call filtering** is where the variant-calling tool decides not to add a variant to the VCF file if the default filters of the variant-caller did not pass the filter criteria.
 The set of default filters differs between the various variant-calling algorithms.